Shinzo Abe: Japan’s longest-serving prime minister

 Abe's first term was turbulent, plagued by scandals and discord, and capped by an abrupt resignation.

-After initially suggesting he was stepping down for political reasons, he acknowledged he was suffering an ailment later diagnosed as ulcerative colitis.
+After initially suggesting he was stepping down for political reasons, he acknowledged he was suffering from an ailment later diagnosed as ulcerative colitis, a bowel disease.

-It ended a turbulent period in which prime ministers changed sometimes at the rate of one a year.

-With Japan still staggering from the effects of the 2011 tsunami and subsequent nuclear disaster at Fukushima -- and a brief opposition government lashed for flip-flopping and incompetence -- Abe offered a seemingly safe pair of hands.
+With Japan still staggering from the 2011 tsunami and subsequent nuclear disaster at Fukushima -- and a brief opposition government lashed for flip-flopping and incompetence -- Abe offered a seemingly safe pair of hands.

 And he had a plan: Abenomics.

-Abe also sought to boost the country's flagging birth rate by making workplaces more friendly to parents, particularly mothers.
+Abe also sought to boost the country’s flagging birth rate by making workplaces more friendly to parents, particularly mothers, pledging to create “a society in which women shine”.

 He pushed through controversial consumption tax hikes to help finance nurseries and plug gaps in Japan's overstretched social security system.